Skip to content

 Amines

 Amines are the class of organic compounds obtained by replacing one, or more hydrogen atoms of ammonia with alkyl groups.
-On the basis of the number of alkyl groups present … Read more
+On the basis of the number of alkyl groups present in the compounds, amines are classified as primary secondary, tertiary. … Read more

 Polymers- Definition, Polymerization, Classification, Uses